Port aux Basques mayor urges patience as work continues to repair major road washouts | CBC News

 "It's been a long week," said Marine Atlantic spokesperson Darrell Mercer.

-Marine Atlantic's temporary "triangle route" between Channel-Port aux Basques, Argentia and North Sydney, N.S. is operating on a reduced schedule with limited capacity.
-That means goods will be in shorter-than-usual supply, Mercer said, and will take longer to arrive.
+Marine Atlantic's temporary "triangle route" between Channel-Port aux Basques, Argentia and North Sydney, N.S., is operating on a reduced schedule with limited capacity.
+That means goods will be in shorter supply than usual, Mercer said, and will take longer to arrive.

 "The challenge we have is normally the Port aux Basques-North Sydney crossing is six to seven hours," Mercer said.

-"When we look at North Sydney to Argentina, it's closer to 16 to 17 hours, so we simply can't do as many crossings in the same amount of time."
+"When we look at North Sydney to Argentia, it's closer to 16 to 17 hours, so we simply can't do as many crossings in the same amount of time."

 About 215 commercial units are awaiting a ferry to Newfoundland as of Saturday morning, Mercer said.
 A run on Saturday will take about a quarter of them.